Deterministic stability architecture for distributed systems.

 Queue / scheduler / runtime Existing infrastructure remains authoritative

-Execution environment Distributed, hybrid and iterative compute
+Execution environment Distributed, cloud, hybrid and iterative compute

 Deployment